XiansAiPlatform/samples/graphql-agent/README.md

 ## Usage Examples

-- Which car brands have the highest defect rates?
+- Which top 2 car brands have the highest defect rates?
 - how many tests do we perform in average per year?
 - what are the tests done by vehicle with registration number MNO345?
 - whats the type of test we perform mostly?